jessemonroy650/html-jtoast-notifications/blog.md

 The notification is initially hidden and not visible.
 Once `fire()` is called, the notification goes through the process of becoming visible. `extinguish()` is used to make the notification hidden and invisible again.

 One important note, the CSS file contains `transition: opacity 4s ease;`.
 It determines the total time the fade-in and fade-out take.
-The [transistion parameter](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) can be used with a [variety of other parameters](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions). `ease` is the simplest timing parameter.
+The [transistion](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) parameter can be used with a [variety of other parameters](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions). `ease` is the simplest timing parameter.

 W3 Schools [describes](https://www.w3schools.com/css/css3_transitions.asp) `ease` as

 > specifies a transition effect with a slow start, then fast, then end slowly (this is default)

-This CSS parameter is the most complex, but it can add quite a bit of flair to any message.
+The CSS `transition` parameter is complex, but it can add quite a bit of flair to any message.
 I will not cover that in this article.
 There are plenty of articles on the Internet that describe this parameter for animation.

 ## <a name=usage>Usage</a> ##